pappasfotios/NacroCor/NacroCor.md

 intersection between the top 100 elements set of the base and the respective top 100 sets of the three tested scenarios.
-Notice that the “best” scenarios according to correlation coefficients are recovering notably less top ranking elements compared to scenario 2 (80% of true set recovered).
+Notice that the “best” scenarios according to correlation coefficients are recovering notably less top ranking elements compared to scenario 2 (80% of base-set recovered).

 Correlations and venn diagrams: